whamcloud/Online-Help/docs/Create_and_manage_ZFS_based_LFS_8_0.md

     - recordsize: this sets a suggested block size for the file system.
 The block size cannot exceed this value.
 The default value, 128KB, is fine for MGT and MDT OSDs.
 For OSTs, where large block IO is the dominant workload, set the recordsize=1M, which is the maximum currently allowed in ZFS on Linux version 0.6.5.
 Future versions of ZFS are expected to be able to further increase this value.
     - mountpoint=none: in monitored mode, the management software requires that ZfsDatasets have the following property values to prevent undesired automatic mounting.

-    For more details, refer to the section ZFS OSDs, in the guide titled Lustre* Installation and Configuration using Intel® EE for Lustre* Software and OpenZFS, as well as the system man pages for zfs(8) and zpool(8).
+    For more details, refer to the section ZFS OSDs, in the guide titled Lustre* Installation and Configuration using Manager for Lustre\* Software and OpenZFS, as well as the system man pages for zfs(8) and zpool(8).

     Following are three examples of typical pool configurations, one each for MGT, MDT and OST respectively: